FlipsideCrypto/near-models/models/descriptions/inserted_timestamp.md

 {% docs inserted_timestamp %}

-The timestamp of when the data was inserted into the database.
+The timestamp at which the record was initially created and inserted into this table.

 {% enddocs %}